-Please get the word out: check your Health Insurance policy language to make sure it covers you if you are injured in a motorcycle accident.
-Every day I see new clients who have been injured by an irresponsible driver and every day I have to explain, to their surprise, that they do not have the proper insurance to cover their medical bills.
+Get the word out: check your Health Insurance policy language to make sure it covers you if you are injured in a motorcycle crash.
+Every day I meet new clients who have been injured by an irresponsible driver and every day I have to explain, to their surprise, that they do not have the proper insurance to cover their medical bills.
 All too often they don’t have any coverage or only have minimal insurance.

 There is no such thing as full coverage.
 Your agent may tell you that you have it but, let me repeat: There is no such thing as “full coverage.”